Great food is…..great.

 Amaya, “So there is a lot of baloney in diets, what is healthy and what is not.”

 “That’s an understatement.
 Diets are only the start, there’s a lot of baloney in everything, politics, law, religion, the glories of a college education, real estate and stock market investing.
 The world is built on bullshit, and it’s piled high around the built part.”

 Amaya, “Not much of a solid foundation is it?
 What is a girl to do?”

-We have enough of hiking around and hit the apartment.
+We have enough of hiking around and hit the condo.
 It’s a wonderful respite.
-I love the energy of the street and I love the calm of our apartment.
+I love the energy of the street and I love the serentity of our home.

 We settle on the couch, Nikko plays a recording of classical Japanese music, softly soothing in the background.

 Nikko, “A musician would use harmony, a good word to describe us.”

 Amaya sits in the middle of the couch, Janah and I on either side, Nikko on the chair facing us.